 Rice is a very small city located in the state of Minnesota.
 With a population of 1,361 people and two constituent neighborhoods, Rice is the 315th largest community in Minnesota.
-Much of the housing stock in Rice was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Rice economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Rice, where the median household income is $70,114.00.
+Rice has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Rice, where the median household income is $70,000.00.

-Rice is a blue-collar town, with 36.88% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Rice is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Rice is a city of professionals, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Rice who work in healthcare (13.29%), office and administrative support (12.26%), and management occupations (8.82%).
+There are especially a lot of people living in Rice who work in healthcare (16.31%), office and administrative support (11.62%), and management occupations (8.04%).

-Rice is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Rice is a great place for families with children to consider.
+First of all, many other families with children live here, making Rice a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Rice has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Rice’s overall crime rate is lower than average for the country.

 As is often the case in a small city, Rice doesn't have a public transportation system that people use for their commute.

 The people who call Rice home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rice residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Rice include Polish, Norwegian, Swedish, and Dutch.
+Important ancestries of people in Rice include Polish, Norwegian, Dutch, and Italian.

 The most common language spoken in Rice is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include German and Spanish.